Propo41/msa-workshop/README.md

 }
 ```

 So, let's create the service class.
+Note that we are using an interface.
+This is called [**dependency inversion principle**](https://deviq.com/principles/dependency-inversion-principle).

+> The Dependency Inversion Principle (DIP) states that high level modules should not depend on low level modules; both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend upon abstractions.

 *Service/BlogService.cs*
 ```csharp